vitringr/vault/nodes/Iterative Development.md

 1. **Design**: Define the goals for the current iteration.
 2. **Implement**: Build a functional prototype.
 3. **Test**: Test the build to gather feedback.
-4. **Refine**: Learn from the feedback to refine the next iteration.
+4. **Evaluate**: Learn from the feedback how to refine the next iteration.
 5. Repeat

 This loop incrementally improves the product by testing and validating (or invalidating) assumptions.